 The class meets at Sky Harbor International Airport in Terminal 4.
 The classes are conducted in two parts.
 The first part is in a classroom.
 The second part follows a short break at which point we will reconvene and proceed to a Southwest Airlines airplane parked at a gate.
 We finish the class on the airplane.

 The Advanced Class was designed as the capstone to Cleared for Takeoff 101, a fear of flying class that takes place in the classroom and on a static airplane.
-The Advanced Class offers the opportunity to test your new education and coping skills during a short round-trip flight (about an hour each way) to an airport in southern California or Nevada.
+The Advanced Class offers the opportunity to test your new education and coping skills during a short round-trip flight (about an hour each way).

 - In Person and Online

 - Consult for prices

 Private coaching is THE most effective treatment for fear of flying.
 It’s personalized for you, to find the things that trigger YOUR fear, and get answers on how to control your anxiety, without drugs.
 Captain Ron works one-on-one with you, and with his training in Professional Counseling, quickly develops strategies that work for you to finally get back onboard worry-free.

 After sixteen years of living in fear, Gordon thought he tried everything – until he came to class!

 Gordon hadn’t flown in over 16 years.
 It wasn’t onlyhis anxiety about flying.
 He had developed a generalized anxiety following a surgery over 20 years before.
 But meeting the woman who would become his fiancée and a surprise trip she had planned for the two of them that sense of urgency to overcome his fear.